-Course Code Semester-III, Course Title No of Hours Per week No of Credits BCH-306a General biochemistry 06 04 (Open elective) Sessional Marks: 20 End Semester Ex am Marks: 80
+Course Code Course Title No of Hours Per week No of Credits BCH 306 Open Elective (a) General Biochemistry 06 04 Sessional Mar ks: 20 End Semester Ex xamination Marks: 80

 - 1. Gives information about classification, physico-chemical properties of amino acids and structural organization of proteins. - 2.
 To understand the structure, properties and biological importance of carbohydrates and lipids. - 3.
 Explore the composition and structure of nucleic acids. - 4.
 Structure of porphyrins, Chemistry and functions of water and fat soluble vitamins.